bccp/nbodykit/docs/source/catalogs/reading.rst

 The :class:`~file.HDFCatalog` object uses the :mod:`h5py` module to read HDF5 files.
-The class supports reading columns stored in :class:`h5py.Dataset` objects and in :class:`h5py.Group` objects, assuming that all arrays are of the same length since the catalog has a fixed size.
-Columns stored in different datasets or groups can be accessed via their full path in the HDF file.
+The class supports reading columns stored in :class:`h5py.Dataset` objects and in :class:`h5py.Group` objects, assuming that all arrays are of the same length since catalog objects must have a fixed size.
+Columns stored in different datasets or groups can be accessed via their full path in the HDF5 file.

 **Caveats**